ip025/cloud-native-questionmark/slides/slides.md

 * scalable
 * utilizes existing infrastructure
-* widespread and well defined standards
+* widespread and well defined standards (HTTP, JSON)

 But:
 * gRPC on the horizon